laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

    be accepted in place of a byte string big number.
 Leading zeros in a big number byte string must be ignored.

-1. If big floats or decimal fractions with a big number mantissa are supported, type 0 and type 1 integers must be accepted for the big number mantissa.

 ## When to use Preferred Serialization

-It is recommended that preferred serialization be used unless an application has special needs.
+It is recommended that Preferred Serialization be used unless an application has special needs.

 It is usually implementations in constrained environments that have special needs.
 For example, indefinite-length encoding is useful to send a lot of data from a device that has insufficient memory to store the data to be sent.